Configure Strata Cloud Manager to Secure VM Workloads and Kubernetes Clusters

 Configurations to Secure VM Workloads

-2. Select Manage → Operations → Push Config and push the policy configurations to the AI Runtime Security instance.
+2. Navigate to Manage → Operations → Push Config and push the policy configurations to your firewall (AI Runtime Security: Network intercept).

 Configurations to Secure the Kubernetes Clusters

-1. Add static routes on the Logical Router for Kubernetes workloads:
+1. Configure static routes (refer to the routes section above) on the Logical Router for Kubernetes workloads.

-4. Select Manage → Operations → Push Config and push the policy configurations to the AI Runtime Security instance.
+4. Navigate to Manage → Operations → Push Config and push the policy configurations to your firewall (AI Runtime Security: Network intercept).

 Install a Kubernetes Application with Helm